phooten/phooten/README.md

 ### Introduction
 Hey, I'm phoot.
-Currently I'm an Embedded Software Developer working for United Launch Alliance in Colorado.
+I'm currently an Embedded Software Engineer based out of Colorado.

-I like to program my own projects in my free time.
-If you're interested in collaborating, I'd love you to reach out!
+I originally got an Electrical Engineering degree, but have found a love for programming.
+You can find some of my projects below, but I'm mostly working on finance related tools right now.
+If you're interested in collaborating, please feel free to reach out!
+I'd really like to help some open source projects.

 ### Repository Overview
 Working Knowledge